Kapporing/starry-bird/README.md

 You will also need to have NodeJS installed for the website to work if you plan on running it locally via `npm`.

 ## Website
-To view the website, either visit the [link directly here](https://kapporing.github.io/starry-bird/) or by first going into the `site` directory (`cd site`) and then running the Node Package Manager (`npm install` and then `npm start`).
+To view the website, either visit the <a href="https://kapporing.github.io/starry-bird/" target="_blank">link directly here</a> or by first going into the `site` directory (`cd site`) and then running the Node Package Manager (`npm install` and then `npm start`).
 Then visit the URL `localhost:3000`